AndreGuo/HDRTVDM/README.md

 HDR/WCG's preception involoves sophisticated knowlegde in color science and human vision *etc.*, and intuitively these 4 metrics chould be mesured in a "naturalness" way (counting FHLP/EHL/FWGP/EWG's distribution on large-scale visually-pleasuring HDR/WCG images, and juding if someone's FHLP/EHL/FWGP/EWG falls in commom distribution.)

 TO BE UPDATED

+# Still something to discuss?
++ From the prespective of quality assessment (QA), the assessment of ITM/up-conversion (enhancement process) is still an open task.
+We and our colleague is currently working on it, please refer to [here](https://www.sciencedirect.com/science/article/abs/pii/S0141938223001439) or [here](https://www.researchgate.net/publication/373316933_Inverse-tone-mapped_HDR_video_quality_assessment_A_new_dataset_and_benchmark).
++ ...TO BE UPDATED

 # Contact